datacontract/datacontract-cli/README.md

    datacontract diff [command options] [arguments...]

 OPTIONS:
-   --file value                       file name for the data contract (default: "datacontract.yaml") --with value                       url of the stable version of the data contract --schema-type-path value           definition of a custom path to the schema type in your data contract (default: "schema.type")
+   --file value                       location of the data contract, path or url (except init) (default: "datacontract.yaml") --with value                       location (url or path) of the stable version of the data contract --schema-type-path value           definition of a custom path to the schema type in your data contract (default: "schema.type")
    --schema-specification-path value  definition of a custom path to the schema specification in your data contract (default: "schema.specification")
    --help, -h                         show help